Is Sports Betting Legal in Montana?

 2020

 Sports betting took off in Montana-licensed sportsbooks in March.
 Over 100 small retail establishments and the website Sports Bet Montana began taking sports bets.
-Montana is an outlier in that it legalized online sports betting at the same time as retail sports betting.
+Montana was an outlier in that it allowed mobile betting only inside licensed locations.
 This was good news during the height of the coronavirus pandemic when getting to physical casinos was impossible and even more undesirable for many.
 The state has ben enjoying revenue from sports betting ever since.

 2019